Dean: Abigail C. Tilton, Professor

 Location: CFO 1210

 Location: CFO 1201

-The College of Arts and Sciences prepares graduates with a broad knowledge and understanding of the world; an in-depth knowledge of their area of specialty; sophisticated intellectual, critical thinking, and practical skills; a strong sense of personal, ethical, and civic responsibility for making a difference in society; and the ability to apply their education to enrich every aspect of their lives.
-The integration of academic disciplines and professional programs and facilitation of creative and critical thinking distinguish the College.
+The College of Arts and Sciences prepares graduates with a broad knowledge and understanding of the world; in-depth knowledge of their area of specialty; sophisticated intellectual, critical thinking, and practical skills; a strong sense of ethical and civic responsibility for making a difference in society; and the ability to apply their education to enrich every aspect of their lives.
+The integration of academic disciplines, professional programs and facilitation of creative and critical thinking distinguish the College.
 The College encourages collaborations and partnerships to enhance educational, research, and career opportunities.
 Through a spectrum of innovative learning strategies, the College increases educational opportunities for a diverse student body, particularly women and underrepresented populations.

 Within this framework, opportunities abound for students to:

 - Excel academically (Honors courses, research projects, exhibitions and performance venues);

 - Experience an optimum classroom and/or online distance learning environment;

 - Acquire professional work experiences (Internships and cooperative education programs);